ColfaxResearch/YOLO-Object-Detection/README.md

 1) Go to utils/ and run:
    $ `python config.py`
-   this downloads the darknet weigh files.
+   this downloads the darknet weight files.
 Also, fuses batchnorm layers and creates TensorFlow Ckpt files.

 2) To run image inference:
    $ `python inference.py` ,       to run TinyYolo model